ethereum/consensus-specs/specs/bls_signature.md

 ### G1 points

-A point in G1 is represented as a 384-bit integer `z` decomposed as a 381-bit integer `x` and three 1-bit flags in the top bits:
+A G1 point is represented as a 384-bit integer `z` decomposed as a 381-bit integer `x` and three 1-bit flags in the top bits:

 * `x = z % 2**381`
 * `a_flag = (z % 2**382) // 2**381`